cmcskimming/light/docs/api/datatypes/generics/tables/arr.md

 Arrays are quite simple.

 An array represents a contiguous list of values in a table.
-I.e., `#!luau { "a", "b", "c" }`
+E.g., `#!luau { "a", "b", "c" }`

 An array shouldn't have any `#!luau nil`s or "gaps".
 If you want holes in a table, use [Maps](./map.md).